 Mike Kelly, a former Weather Channel CEO and longtime media exec who is currently CEO of Kelly Newman Ventures, told TheWrap that buying those Fox properties would give Disney a stronger base on which to build its burgeoning digital business, which is a matter of necessity for traditional media companies in 2017.

 “All the media companies that used to make their money by licensing their content to other people,” Kelly said.
 “Now they’re realizing they have the opportunity to go directly to consumer.
 They’re being pushed in that direction.
 I think Disney looks at it as a way it can increase its catalog and it can bring more value to streaming services.”

 “It’s such a sweet move,” Ross Gerber, the president and CEO of wealth management firm Gerber Kawasaki told TheWrap.
-“I think it gives insight into what Disney’s thinking.
-If it’s not with Fox it will probably be something else.
+“It gives insight into what Disney’s thinking.
 They’re looking to roll up content for the [streaming service].”

-The proposed deal, as reported by CNBC’s David Faber Monday, would give Disney Fox cable properties Star, BSkyB (which the company holds a 39 percent stake in), FX and Nat Geo in addition to the film and TV studio.
+The deal would give Disney Fox cable properties Star, BSkyB (which the company holds a 39 percent stake in), FX and Nat Geo in addition to the film and TV studio.
 It would also significantly expand Disney’s international cable footprint (and bring the Avengers and X-Men back together).

 The escalating prices of cable and satellite packages and the emergence of cheaper and slimmer alternatives like Sling TV and YouTube TV have put pressure on cable network owners, pushing them toward alternative forms of distribution.
 They are forced to spend an increasing amount on content as more buyers have come on the scene, but they can’t keep raising their carriage fees to compensate, as cable providers are getting squeezed themselves.